 In Single Sync Source mode the FIFO read pointer reset is handoff between the two clock domains (DATACLK and FIFO OUT CLOCK) by simply re-sampling the write pointer reset.
-Since the two clocks are asynchronous there is a small but distinct possibility of a meta-stable situation during the pointer handoff.
-This meta-stable situation can cause the outputs of the multiple devices to slip by up to 2 DAC clock cycles.
+Since the two clocks are asynchronous there is a small but distinct possibility of a meta-stability during the pointer handoff.
+This meta-stability can cause the outputs of the multiple devices to slip by up to 2 DAC clock cycles.